 - Site or location establishes the foundation of safety for tree swings.
 This includes a strong and healthy tree branch with a swinging area and landing zone free of branches, stones, exposed roots, and other hazards.
 The ground should be covered with a soft material, such as grass, leaves, or mulch.

 - A safe anchoring system is crucial for connecting the swing to the branch.
 Straps made of webbing are superior to rope or bolts.
 They protect the branch from abrasion, do not restrict growth when properly secured, and eliminate the need to drill into the wood.
-Look for anchor straps with reinforced stitched web loops and locking carabiners.
+Look for safety features like anchor straps with reinforced stitched web loops and locking carabiners.

 - An enclosed seat and anti-pinch features are important for swings used by babies and toddlers.
 The best swings for babies have harness-style supports for the shoulders and torso.
 A rope or coated chain is the most suitable mounting material to avoid pinched fingers.